iterative/dvc.org/content/docs/studio/self-hosting/configuration/index.md

 <admon type="info">

-If you've deployed Studio with the AMI, you'll need to SSH to the EC2 instance before continuing.
+If you've deployed DVC Studio with the AMI, you'll need to SSH to the EC2 instance before continuing.

 </admon>

 To update the configuration and apply the changes, follow the instructions
 below:

-1. Update Studio's `values.yaml` config file
+1. Update DVC Studio's `values.yaml` config file

 **Example: Updating the hostname**